metreeca/metreeca-core/docs/latest/how-tos/_create-a-server-adapter.md

 	- read from status, headers, body, … as required
 - handle 0 response status
 	- the linked data pipeline has no definition for the requested target resource
-	- the wrapping server has a chance to forward the request to other com.metreeca.next.handlers (e.g. servlets)
+	- the wrapping server has a chance to forward the request to other com.metreeca.rest.handlers (e.g. servlets)
 	- if unable/unwilling to forward must generate an appropriate response (e.g. 404 or 501)

 			 When a request method is received that is unrecognized or not implemented by an origin server, the origin server SHOULD respond with the 501 (Not Implemented) status code.
 When a request method is received that is known by an origin server but not allowed for the target resource, the origin server SHOULD respond with the 405 (Method Not Allowed) status code.